kulcsarrudolf/pasztor.at/content/blog/2019-02-11-what-is-the-ioc-container.md

 categories: blog
 date: "2019-02-11T00:00:00Z"
 publishDate: "2019-02-11T00:00:00Z"
-excerpt: Just what in the name of the allmighy bit is an IoC / Dependency Injection container?
+summary: Just what in the name of the allmighy bit is an IoC / Dependency Injection container?
 If find that this confuses a lot of people.
 Let's dig into it.
-fbimage: /assets/img/what-is-the-ioc-container.png
+fbimage: posts/what-is-the-ioc-container.png
-googleimage: /assets/img/what-is-the-ioc-container.png
+googleimage: posts/what-is-the-ioc-container.png
-preview: /assets/img/what-is-the-ioc-container.jpg
+preview: posts/what-is-the-ioc-container.jpg
 sharing:
   discord: '@everyone Just what the *** is an IoC / Dependency Injection container?
     Find out after the click!'